piotrplenik/clean-code-php/README.md

 ### Make objects have private/protected members

-* `public` methods and properties are most dangerous for changes, because some outside code may easily rely on them and you can't control what code relies on them. **Modifications in class are dangerous for all users of class.**
+* `public` methods and properties are most dangerous for changes because some outside code may easily rely on them and you can't control what code relies on them. **Modifications in class are dangerous for all users of the class.**
-* `protected` modifier are as dangerous as public, because they are available in scope of any child class.
-This effectively means that difference between public and protected is only in access mechanism, but encapsulation guarantee remains the same. **Modifications in class are dangerous for all descendant classes.**
+* `protected` modifiers are as dangerous as public because they are available in the scope of any child class.
+This effectively means that difference between public and protected is only in the access mechanism, but the encapsulation guarantee remains the same. **Modifications in class are dangerous for all descendant classes.**
-* `private` modifier guarantees that code is **dangerous to modify only in boundaries of single class** (you are safe for modifications and you won't have [Jenga effect](http://www.urbandictionary.com/define.php?term=Jengaphobia&defid=2494196)).
+* `private` modifier guarantees that code is **dangerous to modify only within the boundaries of a single class** (you are safe for modifications and you won't have [Jenga effect](http://www.urbandictionary.com/define.php?term=Jengaphobia&defid=2494196)).

-Therefore, use `private` by default and `public/protected` when you need to provide access for external classes.
+Therefore, use `private` by default and `public/protected` when you need to provide access to external classes.

-For more information you can read the [blog post](http://fabien.potencier.org/pragmatism-over-theory-protected-vs-private.html) on this topic written by [Fabien Potencier](https://github.com/fabpot).
+For more information, you can read the [blog post](http://fabien.potencier.org/pragmatism-over-theory-protected-vs-private.html) on this topic written by [Fabien Potencier](https://github.com/fabpot).

 **Bad:**